Will Herberg: Protestant, Catholic, Jew

 He later turned away from Marxism and became a religious conservative, founding the quarterly Judaism with Robert Gordis and Milton R. Konvitz.
 During the 1960s, he was the religion editor of the conservative journal National Review, and he also taught at Drew University.

 Herberg's 1955 book Protestant, Catholic, Jew: An Essay in American Religious Sociology created a sociological framework for the study of religion in the United States.
 Herberg demonstrated how immigration and American ethnic culture were reflected in religious movements and institutions.
 It has been described as "one of the most influential books ever written about American religion."
 During the 1950s, that book and the 1951 essay Judaism and Modern Man set out influential positions on Judaism and on the American religious tradition in general.

 Herberg also wrote that anti-Catholicism is the antisemitism of secular Jewish intellectuals.

 "Cut flower culture"

-Herberg is credited with coining the phrase "cut flower culture" to describe the spiritual rootlessness of modern European and American societies.
-The epithet is typically taken to imply that these societies cannot long survive without being regrafted onto their Judeo-Christian roots.
-In Judaism and Modern Man, Herberg wrote:

-The attempt made in recent decades by secularist thinkers to disengage the moral principles of western civilization from their scripturally based religious context, in the assurance that they could live a life of their own as "humanistic" ethics, has resulted in our "cut flower culture."
-Cut flowers retain their original beauty and fragrance, but only so long as they retain the vitality that they have drawn from their now-severed roots; after that is exhausted, they wither and die.
-So with freedom, brotherhood, justice, and personal dignity — the values that form the moral foundation of our civilization.
-Without the life-giving power of the faith out of which they have sprung, they possess neither meaning nor vitality.
+For some time, Herberg has mistakenly been credited with coining the phrase "cut-flower culture" to describe the spiritual rootlessness of modern European and American societies.
+Though he did refer to the concept in his 1951 book, Judaism and Modern Man, he credits the idea to another: "The attempt made in recent decades by secularist thinkers to disengage these religious values from their religious context, in the assurance that they could live a life on their own as a 'humanistic' ethic, has resulted in what one writer has called our 'cut-flower' culture [emphasis mine]."
+The original author to whom Herberg referred to was Quaker Philosopher of Religion, D. Elton Trueblood, who coined the term "cut-flower civilization" in his 1944 book, The Predicament of Modern Man.